sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Path searching library for TeX-related files
+Short desc    : Path searching library for TeX-related files
 URL          : http://tug.org/texlive/
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : Kpathsea is a library and utility programs which provide path
+Descript     : Kpathsea is a library and utility programs which provide path
              : searching facilities for TeX file types, including the self-
              : locating feature required for movable installations, layered on
              : top of a general search mechanism.